"What truly motivated me to join the Green Office HvA, was the emphasis on sustainability and the desire to make a difference."

 It is indeed very important to have an office that actually represents these important aspects, and we certainly want to help spreading awareness about it.
 What does the Green Office truly stand for?

-We represent the sustainability in the AUAS, we approach sustainability and think about the environment, education, diversity and inclusion, research, buildings, facilities, our behavior, and connecting the overall AUAS community internally as well as externally with today’s society and try to build partnerships with external well-known organizations, sustainability clubs for entrepreneurs, events and marches.
+We represent the sustainability in the AUAS, we approach sustainability and think about the environment, education, diversity and inclusion, research, buildings, facilities, our behaviour, and connecting the overall AUAS community internally as well as externally with today’s society and try to build partnerships with external well-known organizations, sustainability clubs for entrepreneurs, events and marches.
 The core values we stand for are sustainability, passion and community, and our main goal is to support all sustainable initiatives within the university and find ways to make an impact, all driven by the SDGs Goals and the Doughnut Economics.
 Additionally, this year we’re collaborating closely with the AUAS Board and the Diversity and Inclusion Team because we want to step up the AUAS game in recognizing and valorizing diversity and boost inclusion as well.

 Why did you decide to join the office and how does the team look like?